caciviclab/disclosure-backend/README.md

 ### Cal-Access

 Cal-Access is the state data.
-It's ~750MB of data and takes about an hour to trim, clean and process.
+It's ~750MB of data and takes over an hour to trim, clean and process.

     $ python disclosure-backend/manage.py downloadcalaccessrawdata